-ADDitude readers share the school accommodations — as well as IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and successful at school.
+ADDitude readers share the school accommodations — plus crafty IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and academically & socially successful.

 By the end of the challenge, more than 30 parents had contributed their hard-won wisdom.
-Rather than let this treasure of parent-to-parent sharing disappear into the cyber-archives, it is summarized here.
-Please, continue to comment, and we’ll add your accommodations-of-choice to the data.
+This treasure of parent-to-parent sharing is summarized here.
+Please, continue to comment, and add your accommodations-of-choice.

 By working together, parents, we can attend our next IEP meetings feeling more like star students, and less like class clowns.

 [Quiz: How Well Do You Know Special-Ed Law?]

 Pre-K and Kindergarten IEP Accommodations for Students with ADHD

 “My son’s special ed teacher adopted a new plan this year inspired by my son’s love for LEGOS.
 For every day that he does not get a time out, he gets a LEGO piece.
 After 10 pieces have been earned, he gets to take them home.
 He brought his first baggie of LEGOS home last week and was so PROUD!
 We also have a notebook that we use on a daily basis to communicate his progress and issues.
 The LEGO idea has really been great!”

 —posted by Frustrated Mom of 5 yr old ADHD